prajwalnl/aks_deploy/README.md

 		sudo service jenkins stop
 		```

-# Debug commands in Jenkins machine:
+# Debug commands in Jenkins machine
 - AKS credentials for kubectl will be stored in /var/lib/jenkins/.kube/config

 - Azure List all logged accounts.